status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

 ## Public and private channels

-All members in a [Status Community][how-to-use-communities-your-quick-start-guide] can browse and join public channels.
+All members in a [Status Community][how-to-use-status-communities-your-quick-start-guide] can browse and join public channels.
 For private channels, you must [meet the token requirements][understand-token-requirements-in-channels] to join the channel.
 To maintain access to private channels, hold the required tokens at all times.

 !!! note
-    Messages in [private communities][how-to-use-communities-your-quick-start-guide] and private channels are always end-to-end encrypted.
+    Messages in [private communities][how-to-use-status-communities-your-quick-start-guide] and private channels are always end-to-end encrypted.

 <!--
 ![image](image)